Gael-de-Sailly/realterrain/README.md

 ### Dependencies:
 - this mod works out of the box with no libraries when using color BMP source rasters
-- otherwise you must have imageMagick and MagickWand , OR imlib2 (8-bit limit) installed on your system
+- otherwise you must have imageMagick and MagickWand , GraphicksMagick, or imlib2 (8-bit limit) installed on your system
-- and Mod Security disabled
+- and Mod Security disabled (you can also use Python Image Library if you build lunatic-python)
--optional dependencies include lunatic-python, python, graphicsmagick (experimental, commented-out-features)
+- optional dependencies include lunatic-python, python image library, graphicsmagick.
+- optionally you can run GraphicsMagick or ImageMagick in command-line mode, which is slower but uses no libs.

 ### Instructions
 - install the dependencies and the mod as usual (luarocks can be activated if needed)